gayatripingale/Stocks-Project/README.md

    How can we attempt to predict future stock beheviour?

-5. Data sources or Data Sets to be Used  : Data from Morigstar
+5. Data sources or Data Sets to be Used  : Data from Mornigstar

 6. APIs to be consumed (if any): May be twitter if we do the Social media impact on stock price.